Disha9248/PowerBI_Projects/HR Analytics/Readme.md

 - Employees from Life Sciences (38%) and Medical (27%) have the highest attrition.<br><br>

 ## Conclusion
-This project provides an excellent opportunity for me as a beginners to gain tableau knowledge to solve practical data problems.
+This project provides an excellent opportunity for me as a beginners to gain Power BI knowledge to solve practical data problems.
 By working through these, I gain hands-on experience with Visulization, graphs, date manipulation, and conditional logic.